More than 20 academic programs are based exclusively at the downtown campus, capitalizing on Orlando’s thriving downtown business district.

 Access to internships and experiential learning opportunities allow students to gain personal, academic and professional work skills.
 Read how one Legal Studies major has benefitted from her internship at FAMU Law School, a neighbor of UCF Downtown.

-Class registration for fall 2019 at UCF Downtown has been available on your myUCF account.
-Beginning on August 26, if your academic program is moving downtown, all face-to-face classes for your major or minor will be offered at the downtown campus.
-Online classes, if offered by your program, will remain online.
+If your academic program is based downtown, all face-to-face classes for your major or minor are offered at the downtown campus.
+Online classes, if offered by your program, will be available online.

 How to sign up for classes at UCF Downtown: